 M. S. Students

 M. S. students typically receive a tuition waiver of 50% of registered credit hours.
-In addition, students may acquire a part-time teaching assistantship for which they will receive a minimal stipend.
+In addition, students are acquire to be a part-time teaching assistantship.
 The details of a particular student's financial offer can vary depending upon specific circumstances and will be specified in a letter sent to each student at the time that an admission offer is made.

 Graduate Record Examination (GRE) www.ets.org/gre/revised_general/know